KyleBenson/scale_client/docs/ARCHITECTURE.md

                  potentially ID, name, model, version, manufacturer, chipset, etc.
-                 NOTE: this info is typically populated from the config file."}, "location" : "lat/lon, building floor, human readable description, etc.", "cond" : {"indicates data values on which condition is raised that caused this event to be published"}, "prio_value": "in range 0-10; 1- high prio, 5- medium prio, 10-low prio", "prio_class":  "low, medium, high event priority",
+                 NOTE: this info is typically populated from the config file."}, "location" : "lat/lon, building floor, human readable description, etc.", "condition" : {"indicates data values on which condition is raised that caused this event to be published"}, "prio_value": "in range 0-10; 1- high prio, 5- medium prio, 10-low prio", "prio_class":  "low, medium, high event priority",
      "schema" : "URI reference to this schema",